coatless/quarto-webr/README.md

 Want to contribute a feature?
 Please open an issue ticket to discuss the feature before sending a pull request.

+## Tests

+Three commands, fastest first.
+The first needs only Quarto; the other two also need `npm ci`.

+- `npm run test:lua` — unit tests for the Lua filter's option parsing and merging, run through `quarto pandoc lua`.
+- `npm test` — the above plus the render tests (assertions against real rendered HTML) and the jsdom tests for the browser helpers.
+- `npm run test:e2e` — a Playwright smoke test that boots webR in a real browser and runs a code cell.
+Slow (a few minutes), so CI runs it nightly and on webR version bumps rather than on every push.

 ## Acknowledgements

 Please see our [acknowledgements page](https://quarto-webr.thecoatlessprofessor.com/qwebr-acknowledgements.html).